Shubhamsaboo/docarray-nocode/README.md

-<h2 align="center"> 🕹️ Nocode Interface for DocsArray </h2>
+<h2 align="center"> 🕹️ Nocode Interface for DocArray </h2>

 <h3 align="center">🧠 Powered by <ins>Jina AI</ins><sup><a  href="https://jina.ai/"></a></sup> </h3>

-DocsArray is a type agnostic Python library for effortless processing and manipulation of data by [Jina AI](https://jina.ai/).
+DocArray is a type agnostic Python library for effortless processing and manipulation of data by [Jina AI](https://jina.ai/).
 It can also be thought of as a single data structure for all kinds of data.

-## 💥 Why DocsArray?
+## 💥 Why DocArray?

 - Python is all you need to know
 - One-stop solution for all your data processing needs